Over 500 Farmers Received Climate-Smart Agriculture Training in Kenya

 Since the project began in 2022, more than 500 farmers have received training, and the number of smallholder farmers increased from 33 to 95 in the project’s first year.
 These farmers help meet the nutritional needs of their families and local communities.

-Through this project, seven schools have established onsite gardens, where students learn to tend crops like kale, corn and potatoes as members of groups called 4K clubs.
+Through this project, seven schools have established on-site gardens, where students learn to tend crops like kale, corn and potatoes as members of groups called 4K clubs.
 Fresh produce from the farmers, suppliers and school gardens is added to school meals daily, providing critical nutrients to the students.
 Hear firsthand from program participants below to learn more about their impact.

 Samwel Onyango, a sweet potato farmer

 Samwel, a local sweet potato farmer, received training through the project and has since seen a significant improvement in his health and quality of life.
 He shared, “The purpose I decided to come into farming sweet potatoes and other crops is just for food security.”
-The sweet potatoes Samwel harvests at his farm support students in nearby schools who receive daily meals through the project’s school feeding program.
-“You know, if you have food security, if someone has eaten enough food, his thinking capacity grows.”

 Piyos Musongo Keyo, a local farmer

 Since participating in the climate-smart agriculture training program, local farmer Piyos has harvested healthy crops with higher yields.
 Piyos said, “It has been very beneficial to me and other farmers…I’ll be able to supply the school and get more returns from the farm.”
-The improved outcome of his farm not only boosts his livelihood but also ensures his family and the local community have regular access to healthy, nutritious crops.
-He explains further, “With the good climate conditions, I am able to feed my family.”

 Job Miruka, a poultry farmer